scharlau/temperature_stories_django/README.md

         python3 manage.py startapp temp_stories

-This will create a new folder fo us including space for database migrations, and other details specific to our content.
-By the way, we need to use an underscore to join the words in temp_stories as a hyphen is not allowed as part of an identifier.
+This will create a new folder for us including space for database migrations, and other details specific to our content.
+By the way, we need to use an underscore to join the words in temp_stories as a hyphen is not allowed as part of an identifier in django applications.

 Django needs to know the urls of the site so that it can serve up pages to visitors, and tell others that the page requested isn't part of the site.
 We do that by opening mysite/urls.py and adding a line for the pages that will be under temp_stories.